 It is common to feel some denial, but the sooner you accept your health condition, the better.
 Unless you make some changes in your life, you are at high risk for more problems.
 At first, it may be hard for you to face making lifestyle changes.
 Your family and friends can work with you to help make these changes easier.

 Making changes isn’t easy.
 It helps to have a support system you can rely on.
 Start with your cardiac rehab center.
 It’s a place where people understand what you’re going through.
 You can talk to others about your feelings and experiences.
 You can ask questions about goals and building a healthier lifestyle.
 And you can work with your cardiac rehab team to set goals and stay on track.
+Turn to your family and friends for additional support.
+Open communication is the best way to find support in those around you.

 Lose interest in food, sex, or other things that you enjoy